jonathanbcsouza/laracast/README.md

 ## The Laracast PHP Practitioner Course - [Laracast Course Link](https://laracasts.com/series/php-for-beginners)

 This repository has my solutions for the above online course.
-The code is a guideline if you get study throughout the course.
+The code is a guideline if you get stuck throughout the course.
 I have created some additional, but simple new features to make the UI a bit better and more understable.

 - One folder per each course episode.